ChiaraMenghini/Ethical-Hacking-Exam/README.md

 1) an intentionally vulnerable VM we designed to simulate real-world misconfigurations;
 2) a separate vulnerable VM assigned to our team, which we enumerated and exploited.

-Each assignment followed the same rubric: **3 local-access vulnerabilities** and **3 privilege-escalation paths**, with full documentation and reproducibility notes.
+Each assignment followed the same structure: **3 local-access vulnerabilities** and **3 privilege-escalation paths**, with full documentation.

 ## ⚠️ Safety Notice
 For educational/academic use only.
 All work was performed against **isolated lab VMs** we owned or were explicitly authorized to test.
 Do **not** reuse techniques against systems you do not own or operate without *written* permission.
 The authors assume no responsibility for misuse.